bodobraegger/bodobraegger.github.io/pages/notes/2024-02-27_visual_overview.md

     // )
 </script>

 Here are a few code examples of visual programs that were created in different contexts.
-The code is written in a language called Hydra, which is a live coding environment for visuals.
+The code is written in a framework called hydra, which is a live coding environment for visuals.
+It mimics analogue video synthesis modules, which can be freely patched together.

 The code below creates a gradient and periodically pixelates it.
-If it does not display, your browser might not support the Hydra environment.
-To verify this, and play around with these examples yourself, there is a link for to a live editor for each example.
+If it does not display, your browser might not support the hydra environment.
+For each snippet, there is an outgoing link with the containing snippet in the the official hydra editor.
+You can follow these links to change the code and the parameters, and see how the generated images change.

 ```javascript
 gradient(1).pixelate([width, 20], [height, 20]).out(o0)